sccbioinformatics/CSENS_Migration_docs/docs/index.md

 ## Connecting to COSMOS-SENS

-**Do not forget to activate your VPN if you usually use one to connect to LS2**
+**Do not forget to activate your VPN if you usually use one to connect to LSENS**

 The only way to access COSMOS-SENS is via a web browser which you should point to: